Program Code: 9310

-- Applicants to Centennial College post-secondary Health program (such as Practical Nursing), with scores of 140 or 141 in the Centennial College English Skills Assessment, are advised to take this program first, as a pathway to their program of choice.
+- Applicants to Centennial College post-secondary health programs (such as Practical Nursing), with scores of 140 or 141 in the Centennial College English Skills Assessment, are advised to take this program first, as a pathway to their program of choice.

 Applicants cannot apply directly to this program.

-This program is an "Alternate Offer" for applicants who apply to, but do not meet admission requirements for a Centennial College post-secondary Health program (such as Practical Nursing).
+This program is an "Alternate Offer" for applicants who apply to, but do not meet admission requirements for, Centennial College post-secondary health programs (such as Practical Nursing).